benzmuircroft/layer/README.md

   servers: {}, // serverPublicKey \/ each join each other
   clients: {}, // clientPublicKey /\
   status: {}, // if a store should be replaced (an autobase of all the users who have ever had roles)
-  concensus: {}, // joint oppinion of status (offline users dont count)
+  concensus: {}, // joint oppinion of status (offline users dont count) another autobase
   stores: {
     a: store,
     b: store